London protesters defy deadline to remove tents

 "'Occupy' is an idea and you cannot evict an idea," London organiser Ronan McNern said.

-The corporation had suspended its legal proceedings two weeks ago but Wednesday officials attached legal notices to the tents, giving their occupants 24 hours to end a demonstration that has shaken the Church of England and embarrassed senior politicians.
+The corporation had suspended its legal proceedings two weeks ago but on Wednesday officials attached legal notices to the tents, giving their occupants 24 hours to end a demonstration that has shaken the Church of England, the Anglican mother Church, and embarrassed senior politicians.

 City officials will start legal proceedings in the High Court in the next few days, a corporation source told Reuters.